12 Best Practices for Monitoring Azure Environments in LogicMonitor Envision

 Know when security configurations change

-Protecting your data and ensuring business continuity is critical.
+In addition to production, protecting your monitoring data and ensuring business continuity is critical.
 Here’s how to use LM Envision to monitor your Azure backup and recovery:

 Track backup operations: